-To create a cmdlet, you need to install the .NET Software Development Kit (SDK).
-The SDK is a free download you get via the Internet.
+To create a cmdlet, you need to install the .NET SDK.
+The SDK is a free download you get via the internet.
 The SDK contains all the tools you need to create a cmdlet.
-Sadly there is no easy way to download and install the SDK programmatically – you need to use the Windows GUI – you have to use your browser and navigate to a web page, then download and run the SDK installer.
+Sadly, there is no easy way to download and install the SDK programmatically – you need to use the Windows GUI – you have to use your browser and navigate to a web page, then download and run the SDK installer.

 Getting ready